0xWick/0xWick/README.md

 Programmer & Enterpreneur
 -------------------------

 Python programmer jumped into front-end then Blockchain and Currently learning and working as a Smart Contract Dev (web3 developer).
-Aiming for Full-stack Development in some months ;)
+Working on my full stack!

 * 🌍  I'm based in Pakistan, Lahore
 * ✉️  You can contact me at [wickprof@gmail.com](mailto:wickprof@gmail.com)